 Our operations will also be affected by the FCC order approving the merger.
 In addition, our future liquidity may be adversely affected by, among other things, changes in our operations or business plans following the merger, the termination of XM's GM Facility following the consummation of the merger, or by the nature and extent of the benefits, if any, achieved by operating XM as a wholly-owned subsidiary.
 We may be unwilling to contribute or loan XM capital to support its operations or unable to do so under the terms of our existing or future debt obligations.
 You should not assume that we will contribute or loan XM additional capital to satisfy its liquidity requirements following the merger.
-To the extent the XM's remaining funds following the Refinancing Transactions are insufficient to support its ongoing capital requirements, it would be required to seek additional debt securities, obtaining the release of funds held in escrow in connection with XM's MLB arrangement or other sources.
+To the extent the XM's remaining funds following the Refinancing Transactions are insufficient to support its ongoing capital requirements, it would be required to seek additional financing, which may not be available on favorable terms or at all.
+Such additional financing would likely be obtained from the sale of additional debt securities, obtaining the release of funds held in escrow in connection with XM's MLB arrangement or other sources.
 If XM is unable to secure additional financing, its business and results of operations may be adversely affected.
 In addition, XM will be required to maintain a minimum cash balance of \$75 million under its revolving credit facility.
 If XM's cash balance following the Refinancing Transactions falls below \$75 million, it would need to obtain a waiver from its bank lenders to avoid a default.
 No assurance can be given that XM would be able to obtain such a waiver or otherwise avoid a default under its revolving credit facility.